Pickman123/Private-Projects/INTRODUCTION.md

 # Introduction

-Welcome to the official documentation for the **Wix Automations solution for notifications sent from Wix**.
+Welcome to the documentation for the **Wix Automations solution for notifications sent from Wix**.
 This guide is designed for Wix employees and provides a comprehensive overview of creating official notifications where Wix is both the sender and the brand.

 The system streamlines automated email workflows, enhancing efficiency and ensuring consistent branding across all teams.